Consumer medicine information

 Cleaning.

 For the regular cleaning of the inhaler, patients should remove the cap from the mouthpiece weekly and wipe the outside and inside of the mouthpiece with a dry cloth.
-They should not remove the pressurised container from the actuator and should not use water or other liquids to clean the mouthpiece.
+They should not remove the canister from the actuator and should not use water or other liquids to clean the mouthpiece.

 4.3 Contraindications